Solar Eclipse Eye Safety

 For information about where to get the proper eyewear or handheld viewers, check out the American Astronomical Society.

-The next total solar eclipse will be in South America on July 2, 2019.
+The next solar eclipse will be in Antarctica on December 4, 2021.